The Legislative Branch of Florida’s Government

 In addition, every ten years, in the second year following the census, the Legislature is required to divide the state into 30 to 40 contiguous senatorial districts and 80 to 120 contiguous house districts.
 Read more on the redistricting requirement here.

-(The other two branches of Florida government, the Executive and Judicial Branches, will be the subjects of future primer posts.)
+(The other two branches of Florida government are the Executive Branch and the Judicial Branch, which are the subjects of other primers.)

 Bicameral Legislature